mpmath/mpmath/docs/setup.rst

 Using the gmpy2 backend can be disabled by setting the ``MPMATH_NOGMPY`` environment variable.
 Note that the mode cannot be switched during runtime;
 mpmath must be re-imported for this change to take effect.

+Alternatively, you can use `python-gmp
+<https://github.com/diofant/python-gmp>`_ extension.
+The ``BACKEND`` value
+will be equal to 'gmp' in this case.
+If both extensions are installed on your system, the gmpy2 will be preferred.

 Running tests
 -------------